Rapa (TV series)

 Rapa is a Spanish crime thriller television series created by Pepe Coira and Fran Araújo and produced by Movistar Plus+ in collaboration with Portocabo.
 It stars Javier Cámara and Mónica López.
 It premiered on 19 May 2022.
+A second season premiered on 15 June 2023.
+The third and final season premiered on 12 September 2024.

 Premise

 Amparo Seoane, Mayor of Cedeira, is murdered.
 Solving the crime becomes an obsession for Civil Guard sergeant Maite and local high school teacher Tomás, who was the only witness to the murder.